menu

 Shaping the future of terminals

-APM Terminals (APMT) is a global leader in container terminals ownership and operations, managing a network of over 70 terminals across continents.
-APMT is a part of A.P.
-Møller-Maersk, which also encompasses the shipping company Maersk They are devoted to becoming world’s best terminal operating company through focusing on Innovation, Decarbonization and Growth.
+They are devoted to being world’s best terminal operating company through focusing on Service, Innovation, Decarbonization and Growth.
 BAEKEN contributes to a variety of transformative projects for APMT, ranging from decarbonization and expansion of their current terminals to the acquisition and construction of new terminals, helping them reach their ambitious goals.

 How did we approach this project?